 About the Program

-The ESL program offered in cooperation with the University of Turabo, has been developed to meet the needs of educators interested in acquiring a broad knowledge base to work with students who have limited proficiency in the English language.
+The ESL program offered in cooperation with the University Ana G. Méndez (UAGM) formerly known as the University of Turabo, has been developed to meet the needs of educators interested in acquiring a broad knowledge base to work with students who have limited proficiency in the English language.
 View a video about the program »

 Additional Information: M.Ed. in ESL

-The University of Turabo's ESL Program is held at two sites: Penn State Berks and Lebanon High School.
+The UAGM ESL Program is held at two sites: Penn State Berks and Lebanon High School.
 The program focuses on second language acquisition, methods of teaching, communication skills, and reading processes.
 It will allow participants to:

 - develop strategies for working in a multicultural education environment